imkeithyang/Parabolic_CL/README.md

 # Parabolic Continual Learner
 ## Code base for Parabolic continual learner

 The Parabolic PDE based continual learning algorithm is implemented in ```models/er_parabolic.py```.
 This code base is adapted from the continual learning benchmark repository [mammoth](https://github.com/aimagelab/mammoth); we directly benchmarked our method against the methods implemented in mammoth.
-We focus on the online, class-incremental scenario where we only trained one epoch.
 Please follow the instructions on the [mammoth](https://github.com/aimagelab/mammoth) repository to install the necessary packages.

 Below is an example command to run experiments on Seq-CIFAR 10.
 ```
 python ./utils/main.py\
         --model er_parabolic\
         --dataset seq-cifar10\
-        --n_epochs 1\
+        --n_epochs 1 (Online, class incremental scenario)\
         --batch_size 32\
         --minibatch_size 32\
         --buffer_mode reservoir\